 An issue that I have with my American Protestant brothers and sisters in Christ is a beam that I use to have in my own eye.
-Those in favor of originalism of the United States Constitution, Enlightenment philosophers, and the natural law that they speak, have created idols out of the founding documents, the men who created them, and the supposed “rights” which out of the Enlightenment has promoted the ideology of self-idolization in the form of “Individualism.”
+Those in favor of originalism of the United States Constitution, Enlightenment philosophers, and the natural law have created idols out of them.
+The founding documents, the men who created them, and the supposed “rights” which out of the Enlightenment has promoted the ideology of self-idolization in the form of ‘Individualism’.
 Of course, one can make the argument that relativism was birthed from the Protestant Reformation, given a pedestal during the Enlightenment, and now has led to secular atheism of Western Civilization as it’s logical conclusion.
 No doubt, some friends here will certainly disagree, but the statement must be stated regardless.

 In the 13th century, of course, before the Enlightenment, St. Thomas Aquinas challenges proto-enlightenment philosophers thoughts by arguably originating the concepts of “natural law theory.”
 The problem with Enlightenment philosophers is that they look at government, natural law, and justice as a negative principle.
 They rightly judge that we cannot take away from our neighbors right to life, liberty, the pursuit of happiness without paying the penalty of the law.
 However, Christ exclaimed not a negative principle of justice, but a positive one”

 36 “Teacher,[a] which commandment in the law is the greatest?”
 37 He said to him,[b] “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.
 38 This is the greatest and the first commandment.
 39 The second is like it:[c] You shall love your neighbor as yourself.
 40 [d]The whole law and the prophets depend on these two commandments.”